10 Reasons We Want to Visit Pagosa Springs, Colorado

 Grand adventure, sublime nature, majestic wildlife — need we say more?
 Here's why Pagosa Springs, Colorado, should be the next stop on your travel bucket list.
 (Until then, check out the idyllic mountain town in the new HGTV series Building Roots.)

 Nestled amongst the rugged peaks of the San Juan Mountains and vast areas of national forest, Pagosa Springs, Colorado, is home to the kind of uninhibited natural beauty that might make you drop everything and head there for a grand adventure.
 It's no wonder HGTV newcomers Ben and Cristi Dozier did just that!
-You can get a glimpse of the small-but-mighty town's world-renowned hot springs and skyscraping mountains in HGTV's new series Building Roots — episodes premiere Sundays at 9/8c — but we have a feeling the panoramic vistas and pristine highland terrain that inspire the Doziers' gorgeous renovations will have you keen to explore the charming alpine community in real life.
+You can get a glimpse of the small-but-mighty town's world-renowned hot springs and skyscraping mountains in HGTV's series Building Roots — Season 2 episodes premiere September 17 at 9/8c — but we have a feeling the panoramic vistas and pristine highland terrain that inspire the Doziers' gorgeous renovations will have you keen to explore the charming alpine community in real life.
 Keep reading for 10 super-awesome activities to do in Pagosa Springs, Colorado.
 We're booking the next flight, pronto.

 Get R&R the Way Mother Nature Intended